-Now, don’t just say it in your mind because you already know the phrase!!!
+Mind you, don’t just say them in your mind just because you already know how to construct the sentences!!!

-🔹 The item you had ordered with Amazon has just been delivered…
+🔹 The item you had placed an order on Amazon has just been delivered…

-So, you open the box and check what is inside… and then, it turned out that the item was exactly what you had expected.
+So, you open the box and check what is inside… and then, it turns out that the item is exactly what you were expecting.